Collared Titi, Cheracebus torquatus

 Behavior and Lifestyle

 Collared titis are arboreal and diurnal, waking up and going to sleep with the sun.
-They are quadrupedal, usually found walking or climbing, and using short leaps to move between gaps in trees.
+They are quadrupedal, usually found walking or climbing on all fours, and using short leaps to move between gaps in trees.
 Their tail is held raised, never brushing against the ground or branch supports while they walk.
 They tend to occupy lower levels of the forest, favoring the understory and brush layers, although they also regularly climb into the lower canopy.
 They usually rest perched on top of narrow horizontal branches, and their sleeping sites are usually vine tangles on small branches that are at least 49 ft (15 m) above the ground.
 These sleeping sites may be reused several nights in a row.
 While sleeping, groupmates stay huddled close together.

 Collared titis live in small, territorial groups composed of a bonded pair and their offspring.
 Groups are led by an adult male, who leads group movements and searches for foraging trees.
 Their home ranges are relatively small, at 4–74 acres (1.5–30 ha), and they typically range just 0.3–1 mile (0.5–1.5 km) on a normal day, although this can vary depending on weather and other circumstances.
 Their daily range is usually much shorter during the dry season to conserve energy, as fruit is less abundant.